bob2u/b2uFramework-public/README_TEMPLATE.md

 ***@note -*** _When defining Variables and Panels nested within another Panel, they cannot share the same name as their parent Panel._

-An example of a HTML template that demonstartes all component variations is as follows:
+An example of an HTML template that demonstrates all component variations is as follows.

 ```HTML
 <div>
     <p>{var:Var1}</p>         -- A variable is defined at the root of the page